 Similarly, it is easily forgotten that exercise is the most potent stimulator of free radical generation due to the well-known health benefits.
 The good news is that these issues can be easily corrected.

 Help your body out by facilitating the neutralization of these harmful factors with DETOX Revolution.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.

 Calcium D Glucarate

-Glucaric acid, supplemented via its calcium salt (Calcium-D-Glucarate), is thought to be a chemoprotective and anti-toxin compound
+Glucaric acid, supplemented via its calcium salt (Calcium-D-Glucarate), is thought to be an anti-toxin compound

 - Calcium D Glucarate has been found to repress the effects of beta-glucuronidases, which slows your body’s ability to eliminate harmful hormones and chemicals.